GustavoLugo001/CapstoneProject/README.md

 **Please keep in mind that this will only run locally but is set up to be putting official servers to run permanently.

+**AI usage was used to help me created this program.

 ***To run:***

 1.In order to run locally make sure that you enable HTTPS on browser